moggieuk/Happy-Hare/README.md

 #### Setting up Print Synchronization

-Synchronizion during printing is controlled by 'sync_to_extruder' in `mmu_parameters.cfg`.
-If set to 1, after a toolchange, the MMU servo will stay engaged and the gear motor will sync with he extruder for move extrusion and retraction moves
+Synchronizion during printing is controlled by `sync_to_extruder` in `mmu_parameters.cfg`.
+If set to 1, after a toolchange, the MMU servo will stay engaged and the gear motor will sync with the extruder for extrusion and retraction moves

 #### Synchronization Workflow

 If the `sync_to_extruder` feature is activated, the gear stepper will automatically coordinate with the extruder stepper following a successful tool change.
 Any MMU operation that necessitates exclusive gear stepper movement (like buzzing the gear stepper to verify filament engagement), will automatically disengage the sync.
-Generally, you don't need to manually manage the coordination/discoordination of the gear stepper — Happy Hare handles the majority of these actions.
+Generally, you don't need to manually manage the coordination/discoordination of the gear stepper — Happy Hare handles these actions.
 If the printer enters MMU_PAUSE state (due to a filament jam or runout, for example), synchronization is automatically disengaged and the servo lifted.
 Upon resuming a print synchronization will automatically be resumed however if you wist to enable it whilst operating the MMU during a pause use the `MMU_SYNC_GEAR_MOTOR` command.

     The `MMU_SYNC_GEAR_MOTOR sync={0|1} servo={0|1}` command functions as follows:
     - Defaults to `sync=1` and `servo=1`